-On arrival in Chennai, you will be transferred to your hotel.
+This day, you will drive to Kochi airport in time to board your Chennai flight.
+On your arrival in Chennai, you will be transferred to your hotel.
 The name Chennai was derived from Chennaipattanam, built by the English in 1639.
-The earlier name of Chennai was a short from of Chennai pattinam a fishing village.
+The earlier name of Madras was a short from of Madraspattinam a fishing village.
 Chennai is the capital of Tamil Nadu and is the largest industrial and commercial center of South India and also an important centre for Carnatic music.
-The city is also famous for the Tamil movies and known as Kollywood.
+The city is also famous for the Tamil movies and known as Tollywood.
 Chennai came into prominence because of the British who defended the town against several attacks from the French and converted it to a major naval port.
 Chennai has numerous places of interest and beautiful museums.
-Your holiday of South India starts from here.
 Overnight is in Chennai.